 Birds are sensitive and intelligent creatures.
 They are also usually creatures of habit.
 While they may try to hide their symptoms, paying close attention to their daily activities, behavior, and general attitude.
 Trust your gut.
 If you suspect something is off with your bird, it's better to speak to your vet before things get worse.
 As a bird owner, there are some common symptoms should all be on your radar.

-It's not the most pleasant task to monitor your bird's droppings, but this is a key indicator that something may be wrong.
-While the color of your bird's droppings will vary slightly depending on what you feed him, you should watch for droppings that are yellow, rusty brown or tarry black.
+It's not the most pleasant task to monitor your bird's droppings, but they can clearly show that something may be wrong.
+While the color of your bird's droppings may vary slightly depending on what you feed it, you should watch for droppings that are yellow, rusty brown, or tarry black.